jfer1893/cli-tool/README.md

 ## USAGE
 Cli-Tool supports the following commands:

-fetch: Fetch URLs from configured websites.
+- fetch: Fetch URLs from configured websites.

-live: Continuously query URLs based on an interval.
+- live: Continuously query URLs based on an interval.

-history: Display data gathered in the datastore.
+- history: Display data gathered in the datastore.

-backup: Create a backup of data in the datastore.
+- backup: Create a backup of data in the datastore.

-restore: Restore data from a backup file into the datastore.
+- restore: Restore data from a backup file into the datastore.

+The data will be stored in the volume configured in the docker-compose file provided

 ### FETCH
 fetch: this command will fetch URLS from a configured websites  and save it to a file named "urls.txt"